-Estimated nitrogen available for transport from irrigated agricultural production (including all nitrogen sources used) is discussed in this section.
-Use of both manure and commercial fertilizer on cropland associated with dairies is discussed here instead of the CAFO section of the report.
-In order to determine whether irrigated agriculture in the region is adding nitrogen or removing nitrogen, a mass balance technique was used, in which all inputs and outputs of nitrogen were accounted for.
+This section covers irrigated agricultural production, including estimates of nitrogen inputs from commercial fertilizer, manure, and compost.
+Cropland associated with dairies is discussed here instead of the CAFO section of the report.
+Nitrogen available for transport from irrigated agriculture in the GWMA was estimated using a mass balance technique, in which all inputs and outputs of nitrogen were accounted for.
 The largest and most complicated inputs in this mass balance are crop fertilizer applications.
-Crop fertilizer applications are influenced by crop type, crop nitrogen needs, application recommendations, and expected yields.
+Fertilizer applications are influenced by crop type, crop nitrogen needs, application recommendations, and expected yields.
 Other inputs and outputs (potential nitrogen fixing, nitrogen removal through crop harvest, irrigation water use, and plant residual removal or incorporation) are also crop dependent.
-Because of the large number of different crops grown in the GWMA (50 different crop types), WSDA NRAS staff identified the top 15 crops by acreage (based on 2014 WSDA crop data) within the GWMA boundary (WSDA 2015).
-NRAS staff then interviewed commodity-specific experts to obtain a typical range of use rates for manure, compost, and commercial fertilizer for each of these top 15 commodities.
-These top 15 commodities represent 96% of the irrigated agricultural land within the GWMA, and irrigated agriculture makes up 57% (approximately 99,000 acres) of the total land area within the GWMA boundary (WSDA 2016).
-A significant proportion of this acreage (31,790 acres or 32%) is dedicated to crops and land uses (corn, triticale, pasture, and alfalfa) that support livestock operations.
+Because of the large number of different crops grown in the GWMA (50 different crop types), WSDA NRAS staff identified the top 15 crops by acreage (based on 2014 WSDA crop data) within the GWMA boundary6.
+NRAS staff then interviewed commodity-specific experts to obtain a typical range of use rates for commercial fertilizer, manure, and compost for each of these top 15 commodities.
+These top 15 commodities represent 87% of the irrigated agricultural land within the GWMA, and irrigated agriculture makes up 56% (approximately 99,000 acres) of the total land area within the GWMA boundary.
+A significant proportion of the acreage of these top 15 commodities (33,033 acres or 38%) is dedicated to crops and land uses (corn, triticale, pasture, and alfalfa) that support livestock operations.
 The other main crops in the region are tree fruit, grapes (both juice and wine), hops, wheat, mint, and asparagus.
-Table 8 shows the crops evaluated in this section and their respective acreage within the GWMA (WSDA 2016).

-Сгор Acreage

-Apple 17,333

-Corn (silage) 16,778

-Triticale 10,780

-Grape (juice) 10,257

-Alfalfa 7,989

-Pasture 6,731

-Cherry 6,336

-Hops 5,961

-Grape (wine) 5,126

-Pear 3,331

-Mint 1,418

-Wheat 1,283

-Corn (grain) 1,166

-Asparagus 854

-Peach/Nectarine 843
+These top 15 commodities and their acreage are listed in Table 8.

+Crop Acreage Apple 17,333 Corn (silage) 16,778 Triticale 10,780 10,257 Grape (juice) Alfalfa 7,989 Pasture 6,731 Cherry 6,336 Hops 5,961 Grape (wine) 5,126 Pear 3,331 Mint 1,418 Wheat 1,283 Corn (grain) 1,166 Asparagus 854 Peach/Nectarine 843